Peyjee-W/FanqieNovelDownloader/README.md

 pip install -r requirements.txt
 ```

 ## Usage

 ### Starting the Application

-After packaging, run the generated executable (e.g., `main.exe`) to start the application.
-Alternatively, in a development environment, you can directly run:
+After setting up the environment, you can start the application by running:

 ```css
 python main.py